Skip to content

 What are the best low-FODMAP foods for leaky gut syndrome?

 By Dr. Jorge, Ph.D.
-Wildgrain is the first bake-from-frozen subscription box for sourdough breads, fresh pastas, and artisanal pastries.
+Wildgrain, opens in a new tab is the first bake-from-frozen subscription box for sourdough breads, fresh pastas, and artisanal pastries.
 If you struggle with a leaky gut or other digestive issues, you may be wondering which foods can help alleviate discomfort and support healing.
 In this article, we explain the best (and worst) foods to include in your diet while trying to heal a leaky gut.
 What is the best food for a leaky gut?
 Is bread ok for a leaky gut?
 The best foods for a leaky gut are those rich in fiber, healthy fats, and probiotics, as they help support gut healing and digestive health.
 Some types of bread, like sourdough bread or gluten-free bread, are usually ok for a leaky gut as they are easier to digest.
 However, bread is generally not recommended on a leaky gut diet, as it can be harsh on the gut lining.
 What is the best diet to heal a leaky gut?
 What is the most gut-healing food?
 There isn’t a single best diet to heal a leaky gut, but some diets can help to support gut health, including a low-FODMAP diet, gluten-free diet, or anti-inflammatory diet.
 It is recommended to eat a balanced and nutrient-rich diet that promotes gut healing and limits gut irritation.
 This includes eating foods high in prebiotics and probiotics, such as fruits, vegetables, whole grains, yogurt, kefir, and beans while limiting fats and sugars.
 Although no single food can heal your gut, incorporating anti-inflammatory foods and gut-friendly options can help to improve overall gut health.
 Is a FODMAP diet good for leaky gut?
 Is a low-FODMAP diet good for leaky gut?
 A low-FODMAP diet might be good for leaky gut syndrome, as it can reduce inflammation and discomfort, while potentially improving gut function.
 Foods that are low in FODMAPs include fruits, vegetables, sourdough bread, gluten-free bread, and lean proteins.
 Some studies suggest that a low-FODMAP diet can alleviate symptoms of leaky gut syndrome, such as excessive gas, which contributes to digestive discomfort.
 However, most research has focused on the effect of a low-FODMAP diet on IBS, so additional studies are needed to study how a low-FODMAP diet impacts the gut lining and leaky gut syndrome.
 What heals leaky gut the fastest?
 What are the worst things for a leaky gut?
 The best and fastest way to heal a leaky gut is to address the underlying cause, which might be irritable bowel disease (IBD), celiac disease, or food sensitivities.
 Identifying and avoiding your triggers is the key to managing leaky gut syndrome.
 The worst things to consume with a leaky gut are heavily processed foods, excessive sugar, alcohol, and certain medications like NSAIDs.
 These can increase inflammation and damage the gut lining, hindering the gut’s healing process.
 Is sourdough bread ok for leaky gut syndrome?
 What is the best bread for a leaky gut?
 Sourdough bread is usually ok for leaky gut syndrome.
 Its natural fermentation process can make it easier to digest, and it is typically well-tolerated by those with digestive issues such as IBS or gluten sensitivities.
 If you suspect a gluten sensitivity contributes to your leaky gut, gluten-free bread might be a better option.
 That said, it is generally recommended to avoid bread while working to heal a leaky gut, as bread can be difficult to digest.
 Is pasta ok for a leaky gut?
 What is the best pasta for a leaky gut?
 Wheat-based products, like traditional pasta, are typically not recommended for a leaky gut due to their potential to irritate the digestive system.
 However, there are several gluten-free pasta alternatives that might be easier on the gut, like buckwheat pasta, quinoa pasta, lentil pasta, or pea pasta.
 These options help to satisfy pasta cravings without causing discomfort.
 Where can I buy gut-healthy bread and pasta online?
 At Wildgrain, we specialize in making high-quality, fresh breads that are delivered directly to your door.
 Wildgrain is the first bake-from-frozen delivery subscription service for breads, rolls, pastries, and fresh pastas.
 Some of our popular breads include sourdough whole wheat, sourdough 7-grain, fresh fettuccine, and fresh rigatoni.
 We are proud to offer healthy breads, made with non-GMO flour and without added sugar or preservatives.
 Learn more about Wildgrain and our artisanal baking and cooking methods.
 About the Author Dr. Jorge has been a public health researcher for many years, holding both a Bachelor's degree and a Ph.D. in Chemistry.
 They presently work as a medical writer and love being able to assist others in understanding various health and scientific topics.
 This content is for informational use only and does not replace professional nutrition and/or medical advice, diagnosis or treatment.
 It is not a substitute for and should not be relied upon for specific nutrition and/or medical recommendations.
 Please talk with your doctor about any questions or concerns.

 Learn more